implico/frontend-starter/README.md

 * core, including tasks, separated from your project code (as a global Node.js package):
   - you can update it independently and use new features
   - create your own preconfigured starter-bundles, e.g. for AngularJS, React, Wordpress or just for specific project types (e.g. clients) with common configuration
+  - go back to a previous or other developer's project and use the same API
-  - you don't have to run `npm install` and wait years to initialize a project - just start coding
+  - you don't have to run `npm install` and wait to initialize a project - just start coding
 * fully customizable structure, ability to setup exact directory paths (e.g. source image files can be located in `~/Somewhere/On/The/Moon/`, dist HTML files in `../public_html` and JavaScript files in `dist/js`)
 * by default, a **single** output JavaScript file is built (`app.js`), also for the dev environment (with source mapping):
   - adding any new file using [Bower][bower], manually placing any package into `vendor` dir (if you can't, don't have time or just don't want to use Bower) or creating your new source script, does not require any markup changes to include new file
   - you can, however, generate separate compositions, for example: a script consisting of jQuery (installed with Bower) and a `register.js` file (and mark the latter one as ignored in other scripts)
   - the output generation is optimized: vendor files are watched separately and cached, so if you change your own code these are just prepended
-* as you know, the standard `gulp.watch` does not see any new files, just changes; this framework uses [gulp-watch], so new file will also trigger a task
 * automatically creates sprites for defined directories (and you can use them responsively)
 * `clean` task does not remove the whole dist directory, but handles them separately; that's why you can mix your framework assets with files from other sources (e.g. backend)
 * provides keyboard shortcuts (Ctrl+...) while watching: rebuild, build production version, restart